cliffeby/DuckpinV001/README.md

 [![VIDEO](http://img.youtube.com/vi/8zUnTeoKMoY/0.jpg)](http://www.youtube.com/watch?v=8zUnTeoKMoY)

 The text below is output from the post processing effort this single video.
+The centroid of the largest contour in each frame is captured as an xy pair.
 This JSON formatted data is entered in an Azure table.

 `>Successfully inserted the new entity into table - C:/DownloadsDP/Lane4Free\dp _1023_0_.h264 pindata {'PartitionKey': 'Lane 4', >'RowKey': '20180927643118', 'beginingPinCount': 1023, 'endingPinCount': 0, 'x0': '634', 'y0': '829', 'x1': '637', 'y1': '702', >'x2': '641', 'y2': '596', 'x3': '642', 'y3': '510', 'x4': '576', 'y4': '306'}`